freignat91/mlearning/README.md

     - "Restart": (re)start a new simulation from the beginning
     - "Export sample": export max 10000 trained sample of the selected ant to file (the file is created on server side ./test/testant.json)
   - checkboxes:
+    - display: hide or display the graphical simulation to spear cpu time when long computation
     - contact circles: if checked, show circles when ants of the same nest are in contact (less than vision length / 4) and when there in scoot mode (not car rying food, not panic, not fighting, not trace up pheromone)
     - fight circles:if checked, show circles when ants are fighting